Who Should Get The Vaccine?

 You should not get the vaccine if you have had a severe allergic reaction to any ingredient in the vaccine, or if you had a severe allergic reaction to a previous dose of the vaccine.

 Yes.
 If you recently received monoclonal antibody therapy or convalescent plasma to treat a COVID-19 infection, you should defer your vaccination for at least 90 days from when you last received that therapy.
-If you received this therapy after your first vaccine dose but before your second, you should defer your second dose for at least 90 days following receipt of the therapy.

 If you are receiving antibody therapies not specific to COVID-19 treatment, such as intravenous immunoglobulin, you do not need to wait to receive the COVID-19 vaccination.

-Yes!
+Yes.
 COVID-19 vaccination is recommended for all people 6 months and older, including people who are pregnant, lactating, trying to get pregnant now, or plan to become pregnant in the future.
 The available COVID-19 vaccines are safe and effective, and there is no evidence that any of them affect current or future fertility.
-If you have questions, please talk to your obstetrician, midwife, or family physician.
+If you have questions, please talk to your obstetrician, midwife or family physician.

 The American College of Obstetricians and Gynecologists offers additional guidance on this topic.

-Yes, you can safely get the Pfizer or Moderna COVID-19 vaccine if you’ve received injectable dermal fillers.
+Yes, you can safely get the COVID-19 vaccine if you’ve received injectable dermal fillers.
 Infrequently, people who have received dermal fillers may develop swelling at or near the site of filler injection (usually in the face or lips) after a dose of the COVID-19 vaccine.
 This appears to be temporary and can resolve with medical treatment, including corticosteroid therapy.
 Please reach out to your primary care physician if you have any questions.

 If you have any questions, please reach out to your doctor.
 For additional guidance on this topic, please see information from The Transplantation Society and the American Society of Transplantation.